Q. I am looking for information about the effect of alcohol abuse on families.

 alcoholism and families

 Click “search”.
 That gives you a list of results that includes books found at other U of H libraries.
-To see just the stuff at our library go to the box near the top of the screen that says “UHD and other resources” and change it to “Limit by UHD”, then click search again.
+To see just the stuff at our library, go to Location on the left and select UHD.

 Now, there’s a lot of stuff out there on alcohol, some of which isn’t relevant to you, so you’ll probably need to look through some different lists of results before you find the perfect articles.
 But I tried putting “alcoholism” in the first search box, then “effect on family” in the second search box.
 I clicked on the check box next to the words “full text” so that I’d only get articles where I can read the whole thing right away on my computer.
 This seemed to give me a decent list of results.
 When you see an article you want to read, just click on the “HTML full text” or “PDF full text” link.